mlnck/MERNSkeleton/Tutorial.md

 > _NOTE:_ The important about the above, is that you make sure you return the queried/parsed data on the key of `o['dataKey]` because that is what maps to the ***object key*** you defined when setting the route in step 7 above

 Which will return our planes.
 And which we can access in the ***Hanger*** Component like so.
-Inside of _PlaneRide/client/containers/Hanger/index.js_ we need to do two things.
+Inside of _PlaneRide/client/containers/Hanger/index.js_ we need to:

-- Import the ***Plane*** Component url
+- Make sure we are importing the correct information
 ```
+// import actions
+import { onClonePlane, onSavePlane } from './state/actions';
+// import selector
+import { getClonedPlane, getClonedPlaneError } from './state/selector';

 //import Components
 import Plane from '../../components/Plane';
 ```

 - Update our render function to map through our static data and add to the stage
 ```
 render()
   {